-In the recent challenging times, where the demands are fluctuating and margins are getting thinner, the procurement organizations are formulating strategies to mitigate the risk of fluctuating supplies and price hikes.
-The procurement function, as a critical cost down opportunity, has reached to the apex priority for the strategists and the decision makers in the organization.
-In this case, maverick buying can obstruct the organization from reaching its cost saving goals.
+In the recent challenging times, where the demands are fluctuating and margins are getting thinner, procurement organizations are formulating strategies to mitigate the risk of fluctuating supplies and price hikes.
+The procurement function, as a critical cost down opportunity, has reached the apex priority for the strategists and the decision-makers in the organization.
+In this case, maverick buying can obstruct the organization from reaching its cost-saving goals.

-The paper emphasize the spend analysis process and percolates the various techniques to identify the maverick purchase.
-At the end, the paper recommends the solutions to deal with the ‘Maverick Buying’ such as company policies and training, process standardization and adherence to compliance guidelines, spend consolidation and supplier rationalizations, implementation of e-procurement system and purchasing cards, and center-led organization covering all the business units.
+The paper emphasizes the spend analysis process and percolates the various techniques to identify the maverick purchase.
+In the end, the paper recommends the solutions to deal with the ‘Maverick Buying’ such as company policies and training, process standardization and adherence to compliance guidelines, spend consolidation and supplier rationalizations, implementation of e-procurement system and purchasing cards, and center-led organization covering all the business units.

 Before venturing into details, it is crucial to understand what maverick buying is.
-Maverick buying is an unplanned, uncontrolled procurement done without consultation with purchase department.
-It is independent in behavior or thought and does not compliance with organization’s standard purchase practices nor includes any price comparison, framework agreement, or negotiation.
+Maverick buying is an unplanned, uncontrolled procurement done without consultation with the purchase department.
+It is independent in behavior or thought and does not comply with the organization’s standard purchase practices nor includes any price comparison, framework agreement, or negotiation.
 Maverick buying is also called maverick spend and maverick purchasing.
 Maverick spend analysis is crucial for the survival of any business regardless of its size and operations.

 Are we as efficient as we could be?